webbycrown/kiaweds-statamic-theme/content/collections/team/brian-baker.md

         quote: '“If you’re telling a story through a lens, make sure it’s one worth remembering.”'
   -
     type: paragraph
 closing_paragraph: 'True artistry lies in the ability to see beauty where others may not.
-While fleeting trends come and go, Brian’s work stands the test of time—anchored in emotion, clarity, and purpose.
+While fleeting trends come and go, Brian’s work stands the test of time anchored in emotion, clarity, and purpose.
 His journey reminds us that passion, paired with perseverance, can turn a simple click into a powerful legacy.'
 skills:
   -
     id: mc8lfggi